It’s no wonder.

 Ezoic is a premium ad platform for publishers.
 It is one of the most friendly premium ad management services out there.

-You need only 10,000 visits per month to apply.
-And you keep relatively good control over ad placements on your site.
+Previously, they requested a minimum of 10,000 visits per month to apply.
+Now, you can join with a new site.
+Furthermore, you keep relatively good control over ad placements on your site.

 Ezoic technologies allow you to host and monetize videos, earn with programmatic ad display, create PWA version of your site, etc…